chapmanb/bcbio.variation/README.md

   - `annotations` -- Perform [GATK Variant Quality Score Recalibration][u5]
    using the supplied annotations.
 The `lenient` option allows VQSR on samples with a lower number of total variations and is useful in VQSR fails.
-  - `classifiers` and `min-cscore` -- Perform classification of true/false reads based on the provided attributes.
+  - `classifiers` -- Perform classification of true/false reads
+   based on the provided attributes.

   You can specify the background to use for training with `support`.
 There are